Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 10.2

-The Committee of the International Children's Games will be at the disposal of the organizers of the Children's Games in all questions pertaining to organization, execution and preparation.
+The Secretary General of the International Children’s Games will be at the disposal of the organizers of the Children’s Games in all questions pertaining to organization, execution, and preparation.

 Art.
 10.3

-The organizers enable the representatives of the Committee of the International Children's Games, to visit their city prior to the Games, to view the arenas of competition and final clarification in respect to organization and athletic matters.
+The organizers must enable the Executive Committee of the International Children’s Games, to visit their city prior to the Games being awarded, to view the competition and accommodation venues and final clarification in respect of organization and sports matters.

 Art.
 10.4

-After the conclusion of the Games, the organizers will present to the Committee of the International Children's Games, complete documentation with a report, as well as media notes from news-papers, television, etc. for archival purposes.
+After conclusion of the Games the organizers will present the Committee of the International Children’s Games with a complete documentation report as well as media, newspaper, television coverage, banners, medals, pins, and a replica torch etc. for archival purposes.